Skip to main content

 About Martinique Marine

-Martinique Marine Natural Park protects the entirety of Martinique's territorial waters, covering approximately 47,340 square kilometers of Caribbean Sea surrounding the island.
-Created in 2017, it is the largest marine natural park in France and encompasses an extraordinary range of marine habitats from coral reefs and seagrass beds to deep oceanic waters exceeding 3,000 meters depth.
+Martinique Marine Natural Park protects the entirety of Martinique's exclusive economic zone, covering approximately 48,900 square kilometers of Caribbean Sea surrounding the island.
+[1] Created by decree on May 5, 2017, it is the second-largest marine natural park in France, after the Parc naturel marin de Mayotte, and encompasses an extraordinary range of marine habitats from coral reefs and seagrass beds to deep oceanic waters exceeding 3,000 meters depth.
 The park addresses the need to protect marine biodiversity while managing intensive fishing, maritime transport, and coastal development pressures around this densely populated Caribbean island.
+[2]

 Wildlife Ecosystems

-The park waters support humpback whales during their winter breeding season from January to April, alongside resident populations of sperm whales and multiple dolphin species.
-Hawksbill, green, and leatherback sea turtles nest on beaches and forage in coastal waters year-round.
+The park waters support humpback whales during their breeding season from December to April — with peak numbers in February and March — alongside resident populations of sperm whales and multiple dolphin species.
+[1] Hawksbill, green, and leatherback sea turtles nest on beaches and forage in coastal waters year-round.
 Coral reefs support over 300 fish species including parrotfish, surgeonfish, and groupers, while deeper waters harbor pelagic species including marlin, tuna, and mahi-mahi.
 The sperm whale population off Martinique's Caribbean coast is one of the most accessible for research and observation in the world.

 Flora Ecosystems

-Coral reef ecosystems host approximately 60 species of hard corals forming complex three-dimensional structures in shallow waters along the coast.
-Seagrass beds of Thalassia and Syringodium cover extensive areas of sandy substrate, providing grazing habitat for sea turtles and nursery areas for juvenile fish.
-Mangrove forests fringe sheltered bays and estuaries, with their root systems providing critical nursery habitat for commercially important species.
+Coral reef ecosystems host approximately 60 species of hard corals forming complex three-dimensional structures in shallow waters along the coast, with the southern coast holding the highest concentration of coral reef biodiversity.
+[1] Seagrass beds of Thalassia and Syringodium cover extensive areas of sandy substrate, providing grazing habitat for sea turtles and nursery areas for juvenile fish.
+Mangrove forests fringe sheltered bays and estuaries, covering approximately 22 square kilometers, with their root systems providing critical nursery habitat for commercially important species.
 Deep-water environments include sponge gardens and coralline communities on rocky substrates.
 The phytoplankton productivity of surface waters supports the entire marine food web.

 Geology